ItaloDSouza/microServiceCrudPOC/README.md

 # microServices
-Micro services POC using RabbitMQ / Spring Security / Netflix Eureka Server / Netflix Zuul
+Micro services POC using RabbitMQ and Spring

 # Instructions to execute RabbitMq using Docker